ZLHysong/reminder-cli/README.md

 This is a SUPER simple CLI app, written in C++, to send you reminders at a given intervals.

-Currently, this app is WSL only.
-Hopefully in the future I can extend it to work on Windows, Mac, and Red Hat.
+Currently, this app is WSL and Windows only.
+Hopefully in the future I can extend it to work on Mac and Red Hat.

 ![Example](workingGIF.gif "Toast Notification")